-Your credit card data is never saved on our servers.
-In fact, cardholder data is not saved on any servers connected to the Internet. e3 Software uses Braintree, Inc. to process and store credit card data.
-Braintree is a validated Level 1 PCI DSS compliant service provider with strict privacy and security controls.
-Monthly subscription billing and the "Remember my card for next time" feature in Direct Mail are facilitated by the use of credit card tokens, which reveal no information about the cardholder or card itself.
+Your credit card data is never transmitted to or saved on our servers.
+In fact, cardholder data is not saved on any servers connected to the Internet. e3 Software uses Braintree to process and store credit card data.
+Braintree, a subsidiary of PayPal, is a validated Level 1 PCI DSS compliant service provider with strict privacy and security controls.
+Recurring billing and the "Remember my card for next time" feature in Direct Mail are facilitated by the use of credit card tokens, which reveal no information about the cardholder or card itself.

 The Direct Mail application itself stores no credit card data locally on your machine.

 Versions of Direct Mail downloaded from the Mac App Store do not request, transmit, or store credit card data.
-All transactions are handled by the operating system via the App Store.
+All payment transactions are handled by the App Store.

-A salted hash of your password is stored on our servers for authentication purposes.
+A bcrypt hash of your password is stored on our servers for authentication purposes.
 Using a hash of your password allows us to know if the password you entered is correct or not without actually storing your original password at all.
 If you forget your password, we cannot retrieve it, but instead will reset it to something new.
-Passwords are never saved (plain text or encrypted).
+Your passwords are never saved on our servers.